This guide covers everything you need to market your managed service/IT support business.

 The third reason - it is cheap, $50/ month if not less to start.

 Fourth and probably the most important reason is due to Facebook's "engagement intelligence".
-Something we cover in detail at the MSP Video Academy (www.mspvideoacademy.com), and I am going to outline the basic premise of engagement intelligence here.
+Something we cover in our membership and I am going to outline the basic premise of engagement intelligence here.

 No other social media or online platform allows you to perform this extremely effective advertising strategy.
 Facebook wins hands down, that added to the fact that most people have a Facebook account means it is a no brainer to implement.